 -

-Heat a little oil in a pan and brown the onion, pepper and garlic.
-Add the minced meat, season with salt, pepper, and cumin, then cook until the meat is browned.
+Heat a little oil in a pan and sauté the onion, bell pepper, and garlic.
+Add the ground meat, season with salt, pepper, and cumin, then cook until the meat is browned.

 -